 - Extensive coverage for activities such as sports, trekking, surfing, scuba diving and other adventure activities.

 Finding the right insurance can be a bit of a mission though, especially with all the different terms that get bandied about.
 While I can’t say if a particular insurance package is right for you, there are two insurers that I’ve used and liked, which I’ll mention in a second.

 Travel insurance I’ve used

 World Nomads specialize exclusively in insurance for backpackers and independent travellers.
-Insurance packages from World Nomads are flexible and allow you to tack on high value item coverage (such as for a laptop or expensive camera), as well as options for any adventure, sports, work or volunteer activities you expect to be doing.
+Insurance packages from World Nomads are flexible and allow you to add high value item coverage (such as for a laptop or expensive camera), as well as options for any adventure, sports, work or volunteer activities you expect to be doing.
 World Nomads may not always be the absolute cheapest around, but the value you get is reflected in their coverage and strong customer service.
 I now use World Nomads as my insurer on all my trips.

 Columbus Direct offers various types of insurance, but the package to look for is the “Globetrotter Insurance” package (select ‘backpacker’ when getting a quote on their site).
 While less expensive than World Nomads, it also has a lower single items limit and valuables limit for its theft coverage, among a few other things.
 Still, it offers comprehensive coverage for a really good price.
 I used Columbus Direct for two years and also had to make claims with them, which I found to be a painless process.
 Recommended.